 It Has A Winter And Summer Capital

-Srinagar, the largest city in the Kashmir Valley, is designated as the summer capital of Jammu and Kashmir.
-It is located at a lower elevation and enjoys milder temperatures during the summer months, making it a preferred location for administrative and official activities.
+Srinagar, the largest city in the Kashmir Valley, is designated as the summer capital of Jammu and Kashmir while Ladakh is known as the winter capital.

 The Highest Density Of Snow Leopards In The World

-Hemis National Park, located in the Ladakh region of Jammu and Kashmir, India, is known for its population of snow leopards.
-According to estimates, the park is home to more than 200 snow leopards, making it the most densely populated area in the world in terms of snow leopards.
+Hemis National Park, located in the Ladakh region of Jammu and Kashmir, India, is known for its population of snow leopards, counting more than 200.

 Home To India’s Longest Road Tunnel

-India’s longest road tunnel is the Chenani-Nashri Tunnel, also known as the Patnitop Tunnel.
-It is situated in the state of Jammu and Kashmir and is a part of the National Highway 44 (NH44) that connects the cities of Jammu and Srinagar.
-The Chenani-Nashri Tunnel is an engineering marvel and was inaugurated in April 2017.
-It stretches over a distance of approximately 9.2 kilometers (5.7 miles) through the Pir Panjal range of the Himalayas.
+India’s longest road tunnel is the Chenani-Nashri Tunnel on the National Highway 44 (NH44) that connects the cities of Jammu and Srinagar and stretches over a distance of approximately 9.2 kilometers (5.7 miles).

 Home To The Longest Himalayan Glacier

 Siachen Glacier, located in the eastern Karakoram range of the Himalayas, is the longest glacier in the Himalayas and one of the longest ones in the world (outside of the polar regions).
-It’s situated in the disputed region of Jammu and Kashmir, and extends over approximately 76 kilometers (47 miles) in length.
-The glacier has strategic importance due to its location, and the conflict between India and Pakistan over the region has led to the presence of military forces in the area.
+It extends over approximately 76 kilometers (47 miles).

 Home To The Highest Saline Lake In The World

 Situated at an elevation of approximately 4,350 meters (14,270 feet) above sea level, Pangong Tso is the highest-elevated saline lake in the world.
-It’s also one of the rare lakes in the world that freezes in the winter despite its saline waters.
-In addition to this, the lake is also one of the prettiest jewels of Kashmir’s already impressive crown of natural beauty.
+Another thing that makes it a rare phenomenon is that it’s one of the rare lakes in the world that freezes in the winter despite its saline waters.

 It Has A Gravity Hill

-The Kashmir Gravity Hill, also known as Magnetic Hill or Mystery Hill, is a popular tourist attraction located near Leh in Ladakh, a region in the state of Jammu and Kashmir, India.
-It is known for its unique optical illusion where vehicles and other objects appear to defy gravity and roll uphill.
+The Kashmir Gravity Hill, also known as Magnetic Hill or Mystery Hill, is a popular tourist attraction located near Leh in Ladakh known for its unique optical illusion where vehicles and other objects appear to defy gravity and roll uphill.

 Home To The World’s Highest Motorized Highway

-The world’s highest motorized highway is the Karakoram Highway (KKH).
-Also known as the China-Pakistan Friendship Highway, it connects the cities of Kashgar in China’s Xinjiang region to Abbottabad in Pakistan.
+The world’s highest motorized highway is the Karakoram Highway (KKH) that connects the cities of Kashgar in China’s Xinjiang region to Abbottabad in Pakistan and stretches over a distance of approximately 1,300 kilometers (800 miles).

 Speaking of the highest things in the world, also make sure to check out our guide to La Rinconada, the highest settlement in the world.